jackyzha0/jackyzha0.github.io/content/thoughts/Design Justice.md

 *Affordance* refers to "the perceived and actual properties of the thing, primarily those fundamental properties that determine just how the thing could possibly be used." ...
 An object's affordances are never equally perceptible to all, and never equally available to all.

 ### On Intersectionality
-Block women workers at GM were told they had no legal grounds for a dscrimination case against their employer because antidiscrimination law only protected single-identity categories.
+Block women workers at GM were told they had no legal grounds for a discrimination case against their employer because antidiscrimination law only protected single-identity categories.

 The concept of intersectionality provided the grounds for a long, slow paradigm shift that is still unfolding in the social sciences, in legal scholarship, and in other domains of research and practice.